garrandall/popular-music-data/tracks/engine-engine--9-roger-miller.md

   start_date: '1965-07-03'
 ---

 Engine, engine number nine
 Coming down the railroad line
 How much farther back did she get off.
 Old brown suitcase that she carried.
 I've looked for it ev'rywhere.
 It just ain't here among the rest
 And I'm a little upset, yes... tell me

 Engine, engine number nine,
 Coming down the railroad line,
 I know she got on in Baltimore.
 A hundred and ten miles ain't much distance
 But it sure do make a diff'rence;
 I don't think she loves me anymore.

 I warned her of dangers
 Don't speak to strangers
 Did she find new romance
 Warmer lips to kiss her,
 Arms to hold her tighter,
 Stirring new fires inside her,
 How I wish that it was me instead
 Of he that stands beside her.

 Engine, engine number nine,
 Coming down the railroad line,
 I know she got on in Baltimore.
 A hundred and ten miles ain't much distance
 But it sure do make a diff'rence;
 I don't think she loves me anymore.

 No I don't think she loves me anymore.
-I dont think she loves me...
+I don't think she loves me...